-Interviews will be held in person in July or August for students who meet both the minimum educational score and ISAT.
+Interviews will be held in July or August for students who meet both the minimum educational score and ISAT.
 After the interview, final course offers are ranked according to GPA equivalent, interview score, and ISAT overall score, weighted 2:2:1 (40%/40%/20%).
 Medicine applicants should allow at least one hour, including registration, preparation, and the panel interview.

 Progression into Doctor of Medicine

-Successful applicants who gain a place in a Direct Pathway will commence UWA undergraduate studies and progress to their postgraduate degree (3 years) without the need to sit a graduate admissions test or undergo further interviews.
-The International Direct Pathway place in the postgraduate MD is conditional on
+Successful applicants who gain a place in the Assured Pathway will commence UWA undergraduate studies and progress to their postgraduate degree without the need to sit a graduate admissions test or undergo further interviews.
+The International Assured Pathway place in the postgraduate MD is conditional on